 The name of this chocolate pudding comes from the former Boston-area restaurant chain and micro-brewery – Brew Moon – and their chef, Don Chapelle, shared this recipe a number of years ago in the Boston Globe newspaper.

 Brew Moon Pudding was the restaurant chain’s signature dessert – and for very good reason.
-The pudding is perfectly sweet and chocolatey, and it gets its super-moist consistency by being steamed in the oven in a pan of beer (similar to a water bath process).
+The pudding is perfectly sweet and chocolatey, and it gets its super-moist consistency by being steamed in the oven in a pan of beer (similar to baking in a water bath).
 Who knew that chocolate and beer together made such a wonderful pair!

 This Brew Moon Chocolate Pudding is a must-try dessert for any chocolate lover and we guarantee it will become one of your favorite recipes!
 Enjoy!